2017 English cricket season: MCCU Matches

-The season began with three rounds of first-class cricket matches played between first-class counties and the six MCC University sides.
-Each MCCU side played two matches, each against a first class county, between 28 March and 9 April.
+The season began with three rounds of first-class cricket matches played between first-class counties and the six MCC University teams.
+Each MCCU team played two matches, each against a first class county, between 28 March and 9 April.

 County Championship

 The men's County Championship saw a restructuring of the divisional structure for the start of the season.
 Division One was reduced to eight teams at the end of the 2016 season in order to reduce the number of Championship matches each county played to 14.
-Ten teams competed in Division Two for the first time, meaning that Division Two sides did not play each other home and away during the season.
+Ten teams competed in Division Two for the first time, meaning that Division Two teams did not play each other home and away during the season.

 Essex, who had been promoted from Division Two the previous season, won the County Championship.
 Middlesex, the 2016 Champions, and Warwickshire were relegated from Division One, with their places taken by Division Two champions Worcestershire and Nottinghamshire, who narrowly beat Northamptonshire to the second place spot in the division.

 Middlesex's relegation from Division One was controversial.
 The club had been deducted two points for bowling a slow over rate during a match against Surrey at The Oval at the end of August in a match which was abandoned early when a crossbow bolt was fired on to the pitch.
 At the time Middlesex were batting but could have declared and made up the over rate in Surrey's second innings.
 They lost to Somerset on the final day of the season, with Somerset just one point above Middlesex in the table.
 The pitch at Taunton was investigated after Wayne Noon, the ECB cricket liaison officer at the ground for the match, marked it as "below average" for excessive spin on the first two days of the match – a factor which, it was suggested, would help Somerset's strong spin attack.
 No action was taken over the pitch quality after a further inspection took place, despite it being described as "doctored" and Somerset being called a "disgrace" by Middlesex's Chief Executive Angus Fraser.
 Middlesex subsequently appealed the decision to deduct the two points for the slow over rate at The Oval but the appeal was rejected by the ECB.